 Another option is to stay at a Skyliner Resort.
 It’s an easy ride to Hollywood Studios and Epcot and you can also transfer to Magic Kingdom.

 Are you wondering what to wear at Disney World while pregnant?
 Comfortable footwear is the most important thing.

-However, if you are nervous about open toed shoes at Disney World, wear your most comfortable athletic shoes.
-You can always add in inserts to make them even more comfy.
+However, if you are nervous about open-toed shoes at Disney World, wear your most comfortable athletic shoes.
+You can always add inserts to make them even more comfy.